mehuaniket/lyricsar/README.md

        ```

-   -and for this version you also need to specify name or path of mp3.!!(sorry)
+   -and for this version you also need to give name in commandline.!!

        ```python

-       tag = tinytag.TinyTag.get('music\Bin Tere (Reprise) .mp3',image=True)
+       $python lyricsar.py [title of the song]

        ```

-   -it's bit complicate but i'm working on making command that simply run from
+   -it's bit complicate but i'm working on making command that simply run from anywhere
-     anywhere

    -i also describe project structure in ideastruct.md file